AI Visibility Tiers: Legibility, Eligibility, and Extractability

 And that’s that AI visibility isn’t one problem.
 It’s three problems, stacked in sequence, where each one has to be solved before the next one can be addressed.

-Three AI Visibility tiers – Legibility -> Eligibility -> Recommendability
+Three AI Visibility tiers – Legibility -> Eligibility -> Extractability

-Non-negotiable order.
 And once you see it, you can’t un-see it.
-The session where it landed — if you want the origin story — is here.
+The session where it landed —if you want the origin story — is here.

-Legibility, Eligibility, and Recommendability are sequential gates.
-Clearing one does not automatically clear the next, and attempting to optimize for a later tier before an earlier one is solved wastes resources and produces inconsistent results.
+Legibility, Eligibility, and Extractability are the conditions you create for machines to understand your entity, trust your capabilities, and be able to safely extract your content.
+Clearing one does not automatically clear the next, and attempting to optimize for extractability before the other two conditions are met wastes resources and produces inconsistent results.

 Here’s what happens at each failure point.